typelevel/cats-effect/site/src/main/tut/io.md

 The above example prints "hey!" twice, as the effect re-runs each time it is sequenced in the monadic chain.

-`IO` implements all the typeclasses shown in the hierarchy and it adds some extra functionality as it is described below.
+`IO` implements all the typeclasses shown in the hierarchy and it adds some extra functionality as described below.

-## Unsafe Operations
+## "Unsafe" Operations

-All of the operations prefixed with `unsafe` are impure functions and perform side effects.
+All of the operations prefixed with `unsafe` are impure functions and perform side effects (for example Haskell has `unsafePerformIO`).
 But don't be scared by the name!
 You should write your programs in a monadic way using functions such as `map` and `flatMap` to compose other functions and ideally you should just call one of these unsafe operations only **once**, at the very end of your program.

 ### unsafeRunSync